Devcontainer Configuration Standards

 }

-Local development environments must mirror CI runner configurations to eliminate pipeline failures caused by environment discrepancies.
+Local environments must mirror CI runner configuration to eliminate pipeline failures caused by environment discrepancies.

 {